Meredith Hodges: Animal welfare and advocacy

 Since 1999, Hodges has financially supported Colorado’s Hearts & Horses, a NARHA-approved therapeutic riding program, and donated two mules to help develop and expand this program.
 As an equine rights advocate, Hodges supports and promotes a variety of horse and mule rescue organizations.
 She is also involved in the efforts to end horse slaughter and the consumption of horsemeat overseas, and the call for ethical and humane treatment and management of the wild horses and burros being overseen by the United States BLM (Bureau of Land Management).

 Personal life

 She married Gary Fredricksen in 1969.
 Meredith and Gary Fredricksen started managing the Sonoma Craft Magic Leather Shop making unique, original design leather clothes from 1970 up until 1975.
 During this time she worked a series of other jobs as a waitress and a skating instructor for the Redwood Empire Ice Arena in Santa Rosa.
 Her daughter, Dena was born in 1974.
 Gary Fredricksen drowned in a swimming accident in Bear River in Grass Valley, California in 1975 and shortly after Meredith went to the Windy Valley Ranch to work with her mother's equines.
 She married Gary Hodges in 1980, the same year she purchased the property that would become the Lucky Three Ranch.
 Meredith and Gary Hodges divorced in 1982.

-She has two brothers and two sisters.
+She has two brothers, Monte and Craig, and two sisters, Amy and Jill.